WKAR (AM)

-WKAR (AM 870) is an educational radio station, licensed to the trustees of Michigan State University (MSU) at East Lansing, Michigan, United States.
-The station is part of MSU's Broadcasting Services Division, along with WKAR-FM and WKAR-TV.
-Studios and offices are located in the Communication Arts and Sciences Building, at the southeast corner of Wilson and Red Cedar Roads on the MSU campus.
+WKAR (870 kHz) is a non-commercial public AM radio station, licensed to the trustees of Michigan State University (MSU) at East Lansing, Michigan.
+It is part of MSU's Broadcasting Services Division, along with WKAR-FM and WKAR-TV.
+The station's studios and offices are in the Communication Arts and Sciences Building, at the southeast corner of Wilson and Red Cedar Roads on the MSU campus.